Next Start

 John Dodson had worked in professional racing since the late 1970s.
 His father was a National Association for Stock Car Auto Racing (NASCAR) driver and when John was a senior in high school, he started changing tires at the Daytona 500.

-In 1989, John was the tire changer for NASCAR champion Rusty Wallace, working for several hall of fame NASCAR drivers during more than 20-year journey in professional racing as a NASCAR crew member and team manager.
+In 1989, John was the tire changer for NASCAR Winston Cup Series champion Rusty Wallace, and he worked for several hall of fame NASCAR drivers during his more than 20-year journey in professional racing as a NASCAR crew member and team manager.

-When Universal Technical Institute (UTI) wanted to build a new campus on the strength of an exclusive educational relationship with NASCAR in Mooresville, North Carolina, John became the school's first senior education manager.
+When Universal Technical Institute (UTI) wanted to build a campus on the strength of an exclusive educational relationship with NASCAR in Mooresville, North Carolina, John became the school's first Senior Education Manager.
 After succeeding in a stimulating environment filled with race cars, checkered flags and lots of travel, John was open to a career change.

-NASCAR Tech isn’t just focused on the NASCAR specialized training program it offers.
-The school trains students in areas including UTI’s core AutomotiveCNC MachiningWeldingHVACR and Robotics & Automation programs (the HVACR program is coming to NASCAR Tech).
+NASCAR Tech isn’t just focused on the NASCAR-specialized training program it offers.
+The school trains students in areas including UTI’s core AutomotiveCNC MachiningWeldingHVACR and Robotics & Automation programs.
 The campus also offers two Manufacturer-Specific Advanced Training (MSAT) programs: Ford Accelerated Credential Training (FACT) and Mopar Technical Education Curriculum (Mopar TEC).11

 John is just one example of experienced faculty members who have brought their unique, real-world experiences to this campus.
 Just as NASCAR Tech has been on the cutting-edge of what it offers to those who want to work in NASCAR professionally, its well-rounded programs continue to provide innovative opportunities to students interested in learning in-demand trades and how to become a NASCAR mechanic.24